wazuh/wazuh-documentation/source/user-manual/kibana-app/wazuh-rbac.rst

 Now it is time to go to the Wazuh web interface and move to the “Security” option.
 Then choose “Policies.”
 This menu allows users to edit any RBAC policy and define which permissions will be in the system.

 These permissions will not be applied to any role until both entities are joined.
 Before, you need to create a new policy that gives users access to the agents of the “Framework” group.
-In this policy, you must select all the options the “Framework” team will perform with the agents.
-And as a result of these actions, you will choose the “Framework” group:
+In this policy, you must select all the options the “Framework” team will perform with the agents and choose the “Framework” group:

 .. thumbnail:: ../../images/kibana-app/0.4.security_policies.png
     :title: Keys
     :align: left
     :width: 100%

 The next thing is to create a role for that user.
 To do this, go to the “Roles” tab.
-Inside it, by default, there is more information about `default roles <https://documentation.wazuh.com/current/user-manual/api/rbac/reference.html#default-roles>`_ in the documentation.
+Inside it, by default.
+You can find more information about `default roles <https://documentation.wazuh.com/current/user-manual/api/rbac/reference.html#default-roles>`_ in the documentation.
 In this example, we will create a new role that will be assigned to our user.

 This role will have a name of our choice, and it will be linked to the policy created before.
 This way, the user to whom this role is assigned will have permissions on the agents of the “Framework” group.